EtaCassiopeia/scala-microservices/readme.md

 In this project each instance of **"file-transformer-service"** may process a different file.
 Each instance of service may face some records which were processed by other services.
 As a result, those records should be omitted.
-To achieve this goal I came up with a solution which is implemented using **Akka Distributed Data**.
+To achieve this goal I came up with a solution which is implemented using [Akka Distributed Data](http://doc.akka.io/docs/akka/2.4.17/scala/distributed-data.html).

 *Akka Distributed Data* is useful when you need to share data between nodes in an Akka Cluster.
 The data is accessed with an actor providing a key-value store like API.